Lcfvs/anticore-default-project/readme.md

 ## How to build it?

-* Be sure to have **node.js** installed on your machine
+* Be sure to have **node.js** installed on your machine or install it: [node.js](https://nodejs.org/en/download/)
-* Clone this repository into your localhost directory and open a terminal in it.
+* Clone this repository **into your localhost directory** `git clone https://github.com/Lcfvs/anticore-default-project.git your-localhost-directory/project-name`
+* Open a terminal in it.
 * Run the following command once: `npm i -D`
 * Each time you make a change, run this one: `npm run build`
+* Open your browser on your project index [http://localhost/project-name](http://localhost/project-name)
 * Enjoy

 ## Make your first middleware